quii/learn-go-with-tests/pointers-and-errors.md

 }
 ```

 and seemingly addressed the object directly.
 In fact, the code above using `(*w)` is absolutely valid.
-However, the makers of Go deemed this notation cumbersome, so the language permits us to write `w.balance`, without explicit dereference.
+However, the makers of Go deemed this notation cumbersome, so the language permits us to write `w.balance`, without an explicit dereference.
 These pointers to structs even have their own name: _struct pointers_ and they are [automatically dereferenced](https://golang.org/ref/spec#Method_values).

 Technically you do not need to change `Balance` to use a pointer receiver as taking a copy of the balance is fine.
-However by convention you should keep your method receiver types to be the same for consistency.
+However, by convention you should keep your method receiver types the same for consistency.

 ## Refactor